-The Digital Learning Team is made up of Instructional Technology Specialists, Technology Facilitators, Eduphoria and Library Media Specialists.
+The Digital Learning Team is made up of Instructional Technology Specialists, Instructional Technology Facilitators, Eduphoria and Library Media Specialists.

 The Digital Learning Team supports the use of technology in creating 21st-century learning environments and ensuring that students develop the skills necessary to be future ready.

 Digital technology will play an important part in ensuring students are ready for the future.
 For students and teachers alike, Technology will allow them to transcend the limitations of a physical building and school day.
 Teachers can connect with one another virtually, not just to share lesson plans but also to mentor and share strategies for effective teaching through online collaboration.

 Six schools in Lewisville are in the initial phase of connecting with the Surana schools in Chennai India.
 They will focus on a cultural exchange and a robotics contest using EV3 robots to solve a current issue.
 The schools participating are Central Elementary, McAuliffe Elementary, Donald Elementary, Delay Middle School, Flower Mound High School, and Marcus High School.
 The robotics competition is scheduled for some time at the end of January.